 She is survived by her son Hiram (Diana) and daughter Mary Jane (Kevin); grandchildren, Corrie, Seamus, Aiden, and Avery; her mother-in-law, Gertrude Jameson, and a host of beloved family and friends.

-How do you sum up the life of the woman you thought was bulletproof?
+How do we sum up the life of the woman we thought was bulletproof?
 The soul who gave us life – the one who would wipe away tears, kiss ouchies, provide instruction on the use of a fork and spoon, and who still loves exponentially.
 The woman we would give our own lives to protect.
 She has taught us the inclination for education, the loyalty of family, and the benefits of faith.
 We honor her with adulation and admiration.
 One thing is for certain, we will not just love her all the days of her life, but all the days of ours.